openconfig/gnsi/certz/README.md

 Call `Certz.GetProfileList` RPC.
 The response will list all existing SSL profiles.

-#### A CertificateBundle is to be rotated or updated
+#### A Certificate is to be rotated or updated

-Create, and test, a new CertificateBundle.
+Create, and test, a new certificate and a private key.

-Send that policy to the target network system with a `Certz.RotateCertificateRequest` to `Certz.Rotate` RPC.
-The `RotateCertificateRequest`'s rotate_request will be a `Certz.CertificateBundle`.
+Send that certificate, its private key and all required intermediate certificate chain to the target network system in the `Certz.UploadRequest`'s `entity.certificate_chain` field.

-Verify that the CertificateBundle newly rotated is used by services which require it.
+Verify that the certificate newly rotated is used by services which require it.

-Send a `Finalize` message to the `Certz.Rotate` RPC to close out the action.
+Send a `Certz.FinalizeRequest` message to the `Certz.Rotate` RPC to close out the action.

 If the stream is disconnected prior to the `Finalize` message being sent, the proposed configuration is rolled back automatically.

-#### A Certificate is rotated, the session breaks before `Finalize`
+#### A Certificate is rotated, the session breaks before `FinalizeRequest`

-Create a new Certificate and Key.
+Create a new certificate chain and a private key.

-Send that certificate to the target network system with a `Certz.RotateCertificateRequest` to the `Certz.Rotate` RPC.
-The `RotateCertificateRequest`'s `rotate_request` will be a `Certz.Certificate`.
+Send that certificate, its private key and all required intermediate certificate chain to the target network system in the `Certz.UploadRequest`'s `entity.certificate_chain` field.

 Verify that the certificate newly deployed is usable by the relevant services, that the services properly present the certificate upon new service connections.

-The connection to the network system is broken, there is no `Finalize` sent.
+The connection to the network system is broken, there is no `Certz.FinalizeRequest` sent.

-The gNSI service rolls back the candidate and re-installs the original certificate and key.
+The gNSI service rolls back the candidate and re-installs the original certificate and associated private key.

+#### An Authentication Policy is to be rotated or updated

+Create a new authentication policy.

+Send that authentication policy to the target network system in the `Certz.UploadRequest`'s `entity.authentication_policy` field.

+Verify that the authentication policy newly rotated is used by services which require it.

+Send a `Certz.FinalizeRequest` message to the `Certz.Rotate` RPC to close out the action.

+If the stream is disconnected prior to the `Certz.FinalizeRequest` message being sent, the proposed authentication policy is rolled back automatically.

+#### An Authentication Policy is rotated, the session breaks before `FinalizeRequest`

+Create a new authentication policy.

+Send that authentication policy to the target network system in the `Certz.UploadRequest`'s `entity.authentication_policy` field.

+Verify that the authentication policy newly deployed is usable by the relevant services, that the services properly uses the authentication policy upon new service connections.

+The connection to the network system is broken, there is no `Certz.FinalizeRequest` sent.

+The gNSI service rolls back the candidate and re-installs the original authentication policy.

 ### Open Questions/Considerations